Real-Time Quotes is a new section.

 More detail on the Other previously listed ECN type SEC approved stock exchanges.

 BATS (Better Alternative Trading Exchange).
 BATS is an ECN ATE (Electronic Communications Network Alternative Trading Stock Exchange) that allows broker firms to post and trade blocks of shares with each other anonymously at extremely fast speeds - faster than all others as of this writing.

 Automated algorithmic trading on this site is high due to the great speeds available on the BATS and the many stocks available to trade on it.
 The stocks traded on BATS are from stocks listed on the Nasdaq, NYSE and Amex.
 Orders are processed without middleman market makers or specialists.

 Individual traders may trade on BATS via DAT software provided by their direct access broker all with streaming real-time quotes and other data that is far more detailed than just level 2 data supplied on the NASDAQ, just as explained earlier.

-Direct Edge(EDGX) and EDGA Exchange both work almost exactly like BATS EX to view history and depth real-time quotes and to trade securities, except BATS also trades on the European Markets.
-Both possess about equal US market share.
-Presently, BATS is slightly ahead at 12% market share as of September 2011, and Direct Edge at about 11.9%
+Direct Edge(EDGX) and EDGA Exchange (now part of BATS) were both functioning almost exactly like BATS EX to view history and depth real-time quotes and to trade securities, except BATS also trades on the European Markets.

 NYSE Arca Exchange is owned by NYSE Euronext, and is the 2nd largest US ECN next to the Nasdaq.